ksasmita/ksasmita.github.io/_projects/5_project.md

 category: data visualization
 ---

 This page contains my contribution to the [TidyTuesday](https://github.com/rfordatascience/tidytuesday) challenge.
-This challenge is intended for people to practice data wrangling and data visualization skills using at the R ecosystem.
-A new dataset is posted every Tuesday for the community to explore/ quantify/ process and use to make meaningful visualizations.
+This challenge is intended for people to practice data wrangling and data visualization skills using the R ecosystem.
+A new dataset is posted every Tuesday for the community to explore/ quantify/ manipulate and use to make meaningful visualizations.

 All figures on this page were created purely in R (no involvement of other software/ tools).
 Code for each plot can be found on my [GitHub](https://github.com/ksasmita/TidyTuesday) page.